 Our PLAYshops are dedicated to playful learning with creative materials.
 Using a maker-centered learning framework, we explore tinkering, collaboration, and design with a variety of tools and technologies.
 Each PLAYshop invites participants to share their own ideas, artifacts, stories, and experiences.
 We’ll use this collaborative experience to explore how to design learning-through-making experiences that are interest-driven and equitable for young people.

-All Playshops begin at 8:30am with a light breakfast for those joining us in person and the fun happens from 9am - 12pm for all participants.
-We’re located at 1595 S Chestnut Ave, Fresno, CA 93702 on the campus of Fresno Pacific University.
+Doors open at 8:30am with a light breakfast.
+Programming commences 9am - 12pm.All Playshops are hosted in the new AIMS Maker Studio located at 1595 S Chestnut Ave, Fresno, CA 93702 on the main campus of Fresno Pacific University.

 All learning is embodied.
 Learners draw on bodily resources as they develop conceptual understanding grounded in physical environments.